ccano/cc2223/session7/README.md

 - `faas-cli secret`

 For each command, you can get more information with `faas-cli COMMAND --help` to see example usage and the various flags that are allowed.
 You can also find help for some of the commands in the OpenFaaS documentation.

+We will continue the CLI explanation with more examples in our second assignment: [Practice 2](https://github.com/ccano/cc2223/tree/main/practice2).

 ### Code samples